a2docs/aqa-philosophy/god/attributes.md

 ### Eternal and atemporal

 1. Everything in time changes.
-2. But, God is immutable.
+2. But God is immutable.
 3. Therefore, God cannot be in time.
 4. Therefore, God exists outside of time.